 Are messages at rest in the queue encrypted?

 They are not encrypted but they are protected by our infrastructure with a fair authentication.
-The transmission itself uses the HTTP/S protocol set for the webhook endpoint by the administrator.
+The transmission itself uses the HTTP or HTTPS protocols set for the webhook endpoint by the administrator.

 Is the queue killed when there is a critical failure?
 What is the risk of messages being lost/undelivered?

 Generically speaking, the queue is never killed.
-The risk of the “lost message” or “not delivered” is extremely low, however it could be caused by a development issue on the integrator side.
+The risk of a “lost message” or “not delivered” is extremely low however, these messages could be caused by a development issue on the integrator side.